LucianBuzzo/articles/mini-libs/article.markdown

 Biscuit is the finished version of the cookie lib that kicked it all off.
 The name was stolen from Chris in a friendly attempt to draw him into the failed "Lib Wars" hackathon.
-Embarrassingly, Biscuit exposed my terrible lack of understanding when it came to getting and setting cookies through javascript.
+Embarrassingly, Biscuit exposed my terrible lack of understanding when it came to getting and setting cookies through Javascript.
 From [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie)

 >document.cookie is an accessor property with native setter and getter functions,
 >and consequently is not a data property with a value: what you write is not the
->same than you read, everything is always mediated by the JavaScript interpreter.
+>same [as when] you read, everything is always mediated by the JavaScript interpreter.

 When setting a cookie you need to assign a string value in the form `KEY=VALUE` to the document.cookie variable like so `document.cookie = 'foo=bar'`.
 Additional parameters can be